-Sybase Data Migration to PostgreSQL
+Sybase to PostgreSQL Replication

 To perform bidirectional replication, you must add a multi-active tag to all data sources involved in the replication task.
 For instructions on how to add this tag, see the Appendix.